cprieststephens/cruise-ships-gui/README.md

 # Cruise Ships

-I completed this guided project using JavaScript as a part of Command Shift bootcamp.
+I completed this guided project using JavaScript, HTML and CSS as a part of Command Shift bootcamp.
 I wrote the unit tests using Jest.

 Features:
-- Users can create a series of ports, add them to an itinerary and create a cruise ship.
+- Users can create a series of ports via an HTML form.
 - The ship can set sail and dock at different ports.
+- Information about the current port and next port is updated in the browser as the ship moves.
+- The "Add" button is disabled when the "Set Sail!" button is clicked for the first time.
+- The "Set Sail!" button is disabled whilst the ship is moving between ports.

 ## Getting started